The Go Wild Go West blog

-Cold water swimming in Somerset
+Cold water swimming near Bristol and Bath

 Love it or hate it, cold water swimming is really, really good for you.
 It’s the ultimate mood lifter, great for the body and most importantly, awesome fun!

-In Somerset, there are many places to enjoy cold water swimming; especially where I live near Bristol and Bath.
-Like wild swimming, cold water swimming involves dipping into a local river or quarry lake, or it may be swimming in a man-made lido.
+Like wild swimming, cold water swimming involves dipping into a local river or lake, or it may be swimming in a man-made lido.
 Either way, as the name suggests, the water is cold and this is the charm.

-Cold Water Swimming in Somerset
+Cold Water Swimming near Bristol and Bath

-Here we explore the 6 best places to go cold water swimming in Somerset (within 1 hour drive from Bristol/Bath).
+Here we explore the 6 best places to go cold water swimming near Bristol and Bath (within 1 hour drive from Bristol/Bath).
 These places are great to visit for a cold water dip or wild swim all year round.
+Some are paid for, others are free but these are more ‘venues’ as opposed to free wild swimming which you can find here… top 5 wild swimming spots near Bristol and Bath.

-1. Vobster Quay
+1. Vobster Quay, Somerset

-- Cold water swimming
+• Cold water swimming

-- Year-round
+• Year-round

-- Members (& guests) only
+• Members (& guests) only

 Vobster Quay is a brilliant place for cold water swimming.
 There is a marked swim route with different ‘exit points’ allowing you to be flexible in how far you want to swim.